Entanglement Entropy and Quantum Phase Transition in the $O(N)$ $\sigma$-model: Introduction

+The other difference between our work and \cite{Hertzberg2013} is in the system setup. \cite{Hertzberg2013} employs a massive single-component scalar field with $-\frac{g}{3!}\phi^{3}-\frac{\lambda}{4!}\phi^{4}$ interactions.
+Our model deals with a $N$-component massive scalar field in the symmetric phase with only the quartic interactions, while in the broken phase due to SSB, the massless Goldstone bosons and a massive $\sigma$ field emerge, and the cubic interactions between them naturally arise beside the quartic ones, in which the massive scalar mode and the massless Goldstone bosons couple together.
+In this sense, our work generalize the result of \cite{Hertzberg2013}.
+If we take $N=1$, our model simplifies to \cite{Hertzberg2013}'s setup, as the massless Goldstone bosons disappear.
+But in the broken phase, (\ref{4dEE}) doesn't reduce to \cite{Hertzberg2013}'s result because we don't take $x\to x'$ approximation for the Green's function on the cone, as mentioned above.

+Moreover, our work also present the novel result in the numerical behavior of the entanglement entropy of the $O(N)$ $\sigma$-model under the quantum phase transition due to the SSB.
+The scaling behavior of the entanglement entropy thus can be spelled out from (\ref{4dEE}).
+(See Sec. \ref{4d} for details.)
+We find the entanglement entropy reaches its maximum with a cusp at the transition point $\mu^{2}=0$.
+While $|\mu^{2}|$ shifts away from 0 into either phase, the entanglement entropy decreases as the correlation length reduces away from the quantum critical point, as shown in Fig. \ref{fig:N4d}.
+Although our result of the entanglement entropy change in Fig. \ref{fig:N4d} is numerical, it would be interesting if an analytic expression of the universal scaling behavior near the transition point can be unveiled.

+In our $O(N)$ sigma model, the phases are classified by the nontrivial order $\langle\phi^{N}\rangle$.
+Besides this SSB-driven quantum phase transitions, there are also phase transitions which do not involve any ``local'' order parameters.
+One example is the topologically ordered phases \cite{Wen90}.
+In these cases, the entanglement entropy remains an important quantity identifying the topological order \cite{Jiang12,Li13}.
+The entanglement entropy contains a part called the topological entanglement entropy \cite{Kitaev:2005dm,Levin:2006zz}, which varies in different topological phases.
+Such systems, however, are beyond the scope of this paper.

 The structure of this paper is organized as follows.
-We first review the fundamentals of the entanglement entropy and the replica method in quantum field theory in Sec.
-II.
+We first review in Sec.
+II the fundamentals of the entanglement entropy and the replica method in quantum field theory.
 Sec.
 III presents the entanglement entropy of $O(N)$ $\sigma$-model in the $O(N)$ symmetric phase, up to two-loop perturbations.
-In Sec.
-IV, analogous calculation is carried out in the broken phase.
 Sec.
-V presents the numerical results of the entanglement entropy versus $\mu^2$ in both phases, in $3+1$ and $2+1$ dimensions.
+IV performs analogous calculation for the broken phase.
 Sec.
+V presents the numerical behavior of the entanglement entropy versus $\mu^{2}$ in both phases.
+The entanglement entropy has a cusped maximum at the quantum phase transition point.
+Sec.
 VI. discusses and concludes our work, and presents potential future applications.
+The Appendix presents the calculation details in deriving the divergence structures of the entanglement entropy.